Skip to content

 The appropriate candidate will be a woman or minority who is looking to actively participate in economic development and needs assistance with the monetary aspect.

-The highest consideration for candidates applying for the fellowship will be given to early-career economic development professionals as demonstrated through a review of each candidate's resume and professional letters of support.
+Highest consideration for candidates applying for the fellowship will be given to early-career economic development professionals, as demonstrated through review of the candidate's resume and professional letters of support.

-The awardee will receive a monetary amount that the MEDA subcommittee deems fit in response to the awardee’s application not to exceed $2,000.
-The awardee will receive the monetary award via expense reimbursement once the event/training/etc. is purchased.
-The Fellowship subcommittee will require the awardee to send in receipts and any other documents they deem fit to reimburse the awardee.
+The awardee will receive a monetary amount that the MEDA subcommittee deems fit in response to the awardee’s application, not to exceed $2,000.
+The awardee will receive the monetary award via expense reimbursement once the event/training/etc. is completed.
+The Fellowship subcommittee will require the awardee to send in receipts and any other documents they deem fit in order to reimburse the awardee.

 Apply for the Fellowship